-This Operating Manual represents design, specifications, overview of functions, and detailed operation procedure of PLANAR R140 Vector Reflectometer, to ensure effective and safe use of the technical capabilities of the instrument by the user.
+This Operating Manual represents design, specifications, overview of functions, and detailed operation procedure for the Vector Reflectometer, to ensure effective and safe use of the technical capabilities of the instrument by the user.

 Vector Reflectometer operation and maintenance should be performed by qualified engineers with initial experience in operating of microwave circuits and PC.